Medically reviewed by Michele Emery, DNP

 Allocate some time for meditation, taking a walk or going out to lunch.
 You could also make your workspace a bit more pleasant by buying a plant or asking your office manager to have a “zen corner.”
 No matter how much work you have, you should always prioritize your mental health.

 With digital workplace platforms like email and Slack always creeping up behind us, it’s become possible to have your boss or coworker contact you at home with a work-related issue.
 But just because it's easy, doesn’t mean it’s necessarily right.

 Ideally, your company will have clearly-set boundaries.
-Working right before you sleep can be detrimental to your resting schedule and lead to sleep deprivation.
+Working right before you sleep can be detrimental to your resting and lead to sleep deprivation.
 You can turn your phone off, set it on AirPlane mode or hit a “snooze” option on all incoming notifications.